Rain-marine/flight_info/README.md

 # Analyzing a Flight Information Database

 This is just a sample code.
 Due to the original data's confidentiality, the original codes connot be shared publicly.
+Hence this code doesn't contain much statistical operations.
 Each "Question" file includes the answer to one or more analitical questions, described thoroughly in "report.pdf" file in resources folder.

 ## Description